Slumping Liverpool collapses in 3-1 loss at Leicester in EPL

 Harvey Barnes capped Leicester’s stunning fightback, running through unchallenged — after Liverpool conceded possession pushing for the equalizer — and slotting his finish past Alisson in the 85th.

 Fourth-place Liverpool dropped six points behind Leicester, which climbed above Manchester United into second place, in the race for Champions League qualification.
-The champions are in danger of losing their place in the top four, with Chelsea and West Ham only one point further back, and any hopes of retaining the title seemingly are over now.
+The champions are in danger of losing their place in the top four, with Chelsea and West Ham only one point further back.
+Any hopes of retaining the title seemingly are over now because Liverpool is 10 points behind first-place Manchester City having played two more games.

+“Tough times,” Liverpool manager Jürgen Klopp said.
+“You saw we tried everything.
+It’s not that we didn’t try.”

+“The turning point was their first goal,” he added.
+“And it’s not OK that it’s the turning point.
+It changed too much at that moment.”

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports